Reason #1: Our Winter is Their Summer

 There are a few resorts in the Whitsundays where you wear “smart casual” for going ashore for dinner.
 Make it light, though, and you’ll fit right in.

 Packing for your yachting vacation in the Whitsundays should include:

 - Sunscreen (+30 or more please!) and zinc cream if you are from northern climates and quite fair

 - Polarising sunglasses so you can spot those Maori wrasses and turtles in the water

 - A clip or strap to keep your sunnies connected to your hat or around your neck

 - Wide-brimmed hat and sand or water shoes

 - Light clothing in summer with the addition of a pair of sweat pants (“track pants” in Australia) pants and a wind/rain breaker for winter

-- Something good to read while you lounge on deck
+- Bring something good to read while you lounge on the deck

 - Phone or camera to capture the amazing photographs